syntaxsurge/lexlink/docs/youtube-demo-script.md

 - Voice‑over: “Anyone can report misuse.
 Reporters upload evidence or paste a source URL.
 LexLink pins the files to IPFS, builds a single evidence bundle CID, and passes that to Story’s Dispute Module.”
 - On‑screen: Submit a dispute with tag `IMPROPER_USAGE`.
 Show the returned Dispute ID and evidence bundle link.

-## 10) Owner’s Disputes Inbox (5:00 – 5:30)
+## 10) Case Manager (5:00 – 5:30)
 - On‑screen: `/dashboard/disputes` (owner/operator session).
-- Voice‑over: “The inbox shows disputes against assets you own: reporter principal, tag, evidence bundle, and on‑chain tx.
-On testnet you can simulate UMA judgement; on mainnet UMA reviewers arbitrate.
-Once upheld, Story tags the IP and downstream actions respect that tag.”
+- Voice‑over: “The Cases view has Inbox, Filed, and Watching tabs.
+Owners can open a dispute card, add counter evidence, follow deadlines, and trigger settlement once UMA’s liveness window ends.
+Reporters see the same evidence trail plus the Story + Constellation transactions.”

 ## 11) Compliance and audit (5:30 – 5:55)
 - On‑screen: `/dashboard/compliance`.